sourcegraph/srclib/FAQ.md

 `src-tool-*` are srclib tools.
 It's very easy to configure every build system to install programs in this way, and it's easy to use the tools as standalone programs.

+## Misc.

+These are old Q&A that are no longer directly relevant.
+I've kept them here in case they might be useful.

+TODO(sqs): remove these before release.

+#### Why might we want to use Docker's `ADD` in some cases and volumes in another?

+There are performance tradeoffs for using volumes vs. `ADD`:

+* `ADD` requires sending the whole build context to the server and copying it to disk, which is slow and IO-intensive.
+But it allows us to use `RUN` to perform expensive operations that use the `ADD`ed data and modify the container's filesystem (such as `npm install` to install dependencies).
+These `RUN` commands are cached, so if multiple handlers need to run the same commands, they'll only have to be executed once.
+* Volumes don't require sending build context or even copying it at all, so they are much faster to build.
+They also let us simply run the Docker image with the files we want instead of having to create another Dockerfile to `ADD` those files.
+However, if multiple handlers run the same expensive commands, and if those commands depend on the project's files, then using volumes requires us to run them each time (we can't use the Docker build cache).

+#### Why can't a tool's handlers use different Docker images from each other?

+The Docker image built for a tool should be capable of running all of the tool's functionality.
+It would add a lot of complexity to either:

+* allow tools to contain multiple Dockerfiles (some of which would probably be `FROM` others); or
+* allow handlers to generate new Dockerfiles (and then build them with `docker build - < context.tar`) or run sub-Docker containers.

+If a handler truly can't reuse the scanner's Dockerfile, then move it to a separate tool.

+TODO(sqs): Consider adding templating to the root Dockerfile so we can substitute simple parameters, like `{{.PythonVersion}}`.